DAN 189 TOPIC COURSE

 DAN 301 KINESTHETIC LEARNING METHODS AND PRACTICES

-Prerequisites: CWP102 and Instructor Permission.
+Prerequisites: CWP102.
 Examination, application, and analysis of the methods and benefits of the kinesthetic teaching style; including educational theory, purpose, and practice.
 Research in designing, developing, and implementing psychomotor, cognitive, and affective skill building lesson plans using kinesthetic methods.
 Attending a live dance performance is required.
 Offered annually.

 DAN 302 MODERN DANCE TECHNIQUE II

-Prerequisite: DAN 200 or Instructor Permission.
+Prerequisite: DAN 200.
 Principles of movement in relation to dynamics, rhythm, and space.
 Introduction to improvisation and modern dance history; designed to develop and strengthen technical dance skills and artistry.
 Students will attend live dance performance.
 Offered fall only.

 DAN 303 DANCE COMPOSITION